 Most students leave their cars behind and navigate the city on foot and with the help of NYC’s massive, safe public transportation network.
 Eighteen of New York City’s 24 subway lines are located within a few blocks of the College.

-SUNY Optometry offers incoming students all of the support that they need in order to find affordable, safe and student-friendly housing.
+SUNY Optometry offers incoming students all of the support that they need in order to find affordable, safe, and student-friendly housing.
 Although SUNY Optometry does not maintain housing facilities of its own, a Student Housing Committee is created each year to help incoming students with housing arrangements.
-The Student Housing Committee organizes Housing Day in June when students who are in need of housing are encouraged to visit campus to receive valuable information on how and where to look for a place to live in the New York City area.
-During Housing Day, students set their priorities related to cost, space, distance and geographical location, and the Student Housing Committee assists them in locating and securing suitable housing to meet their needs.

 Students are also encouraged to look for housing independently through the various private websites provided below: